redbeardcreator/thoughts-on-php/README.md

 Licensing
 =========

-All text documents (generally with the `.md` extension) are licensed as [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+See [LICENSE.md](LICENSE.md) for licensing details.
+It contains licensing info for the entire repository.

+This document is licensed as [CC-BY-SA-4.0](LICENSE.md#cc-by-sa-40).
 Briefly, this means you're free to use and change these documents, but you must give me credit and if you make changes, you must license the changes under the same license.

-All code files are licensed as [MIT](https://opensource.org/licenses/MIT) (see [LICENSE.md](../blob/master/LICENSE.md) for the local version).
-There should be a copyright notice at the top of each code file.

-As an exception to both the above, any code embedded in the text documents should be considered as public domain, technically licensed using [the Unlicense](http://unlicense.org/UNLICENSE).
+As an exception, any code embedded in this document should be considered as public domain using [the Unlicense](LICENSE.md#the-unlicense).
 This allows the use of said code via copy/paste without having to worry about the licensing.